 3. Whitey Ford and Yogi Berra

 The second of the three Hall of Fame batteries on the list, Ford and Berra had the most success, playing together in 11 World Series.
-Ford ranks 58th all-time among pitchers and Berra is #5 at catcher.
+Ford ranks among the 70 greatest pitchers and Berra is #6 at catcher as of this writing.

 2. Luis Tiant and Carlton Fisk